Ali-Sayed-Salehi/jit-dp-llm/analysis/batch_testing/README.md

 ### Common mechanics (flush boundaries, suites, and the “-s” variants)
 For all strategies, the batching policy defines **batch boundaries**: contiguous slices of the commit stream.
 When a boundary is reached, the policy schedules an initial “batch test” and (if needed) launches bisection to localize culprits within that slice.

+- **Note on streaming per-signature-group policies**: `HATS`, `RAHATS`, and `ARAHATS` are included in the batching grid even though they do not form one global batch at a time.
+Instead, they maintain independent per-signature-group state and “flush” individual signature-groups when their score reaches a shared budget.

 - **What “flush” means**: the strategy decides a `(batch_start_idx, batch_end_idx, batch_end_time)` and considers the commits in that interval as one unit of work.
 - **When the initial run starts**: